MEF International School Istanbul

 MEF International School (MEFIS) is a private international school in the Ortaköy district of Istanbul, Turkey.
 It was established in 1998 by Dr. Ibrahim Arikan.
 The enrollment is approximately 300 students of 52 nationalities from Preschool to Grade 12.

-The MEFIS curriculum is centered mainly around the Cambridge and IB Diploma Program.
-MEFIS has an English Language Learner support program for students who come to the school with limited or no English skills.
+The MEF IS curriculum is centered mainly around the IB Primary Years Program, Cambridge Lower Secondary Checkpoint, Cambridge IGCSE, and IB Diploma Program.
+MEF IS has an English Language Learner support program for students who come to the school with limited or no English skills in Pre School - Grade 8.
+There is limited English Language Learner support available in grades 9-10.

 History

-MEFIS was founded in 1998 by Dr. Ibrahim Arikan, a Turkish entrepreneur and businessman who heads various companies grouped under Arikanli Holding Inc.
+MEF IS was founded in 1998 by Dr. Ibrahim Arikan, a Turkish entrepreneur who heads various companies grouped under Arikanli Holding Inc.

-MEFIS was created to provide English language education at the Pre-school, Elementary school, Middle school and High school levels for the International Community based in Istanbul.
+MEF IS was created to provide English language education at the early years, elementary, middle and high school levels for the international community based in Istanbul.

 Curriculum

-There are three separate curricula: IB PYP (Primary Years Program) for Preschool-Grade 5, Cambridge Lower Secondary Checkpoint for grades 6-8, Cambridge IGCSE for grades 9-10 and IB Diploma/IB Certificate for grades 11-12.
+There are three separate curricula: IB PYP (Primary Years Program) for Preschool-Grade 5, Cambridge Lower Secondary Checkpoint for grades 6-8, Cambridge IGCSE for grades 9-10 and IB Diploma Program/IB Certificate for grades 11-12.
 All grade 12 graduates also receive an American High School diploma.